 Inferior wall myocardial infarctions are due to ischemia and infarction to the inferior region of the heart.
 In 80% of patients, the inferior wall of the heart is supplied by the right coronary artery via the posterior descending artery (PDA).
 In the other 20% of patients, the PDA is a branch of the circumflex artery.

-There were 8.6 myocardial infarctions in 2013 worldwide.
+There were 8.6 million myocardial infarctions in 2013 worldwide.
 Inferior wall MIs are estimated to be 40% to 50% of all MIs.
 They have a better prognosis than other myocardial infarctions, with a mortality of 2% to 9%.
 However, up to 40% of inferior wall MIs have associated right ventricular involvement that portends a worse outcome.

 The pathophysiology of MI involves the rupture of a coronary artery plaque, thrombosis, and blockage of the downstream perfusion leading to myocardial ischemia then necrosis.
 The culprit vessel in most patients is the right coronary artery that then feeds the posterior descending artery.
 This anatomy is said to be right dominant.
 A minority of patients have left dominate anatomy with the posterior coronary artery supplied from the circumflex artery.
 The most common ECG finding with inferior wall MI is ST elevation in ECG leads II, III and aVF with reciprocal ST depression in lead aVL.
 The right coronary artery perfuses the AV node, so there are associated bradycardias, heart blocks and arrhythmias associated with inferior wall MIs.